shihabist/Online-Judges-Solutions/README.md

 # UVa
-A small collection of my UVa solutions.
+A small collection of my solutions to online judges' problems.